-Many families select an American history tour for their road trip with school-age children, and there’s nothing more fun than exploring the regions of Philadelphia, Lancaster and Gettysburg together.
+Many families select an American history tour for their Pennsylvania roadtrip with school-age children, and there’s nothing more fun than exploring the regions of Philadelphia, Lancaster and Gettysburg together.

 Summertime means family vacation and for kids, a much-deserved break from classroom learning for several months.
 A road trip across the U.S. is a great way to introduce your kids to a bit of American history, especially when you pair historical sites with kid-friendly activities.
 A Pennsylvania road trip, starting in historic Philadelphia, moving on to the Amish and Mennonite village of Lancaster, ending in the battlefields of Gettysburg, hits the right balance between learning and fun.
 It’s also an ideal itinerary for families who are short on time or don’t want to spend too much time in the car, because you can pack in a lot of variety in just a few days.